gerhardsletten/react-reader/README.md

 ## React wrapper for epubjs ##

 React reader is an react-wrapper for [epub.js](https://github.com/futurepress/epub.js), using the v.03 branch.
+We are currently using a [custom branch of epub.js#v3](https://github.com/gerhardsletten/epub.js) to ensure that breaking changes is avoided.
+Its published on to [@gerhardsletten/epubjs](https://www.npmjs.com/package/@gerhardsletten/epubjs)

 ## About ##